tache/swiftkick/README.md

 # SwiftKick
 Some classes and functions for the Swift programming language.
-This project just started, so ideas/needs are welcome and keep checking back for updates.
+Ideas are welcome and keep checking back for updates.

 ## Simple to Use with CocoaPods
-Add the cocoapod for swiftkick with:
+Add the cocoapod for swiftkick to your Podfile with:
+> pod "SwiftKick"

+or to use the latest:
  > pod "SwiftKick", :git => 'https://github.com/dudash/swiftkick.git'

-Import the library into your xcode project:
+Import the library into your xcode project .swift files:
  > import SwiftKick

-## Classes
+## API Classes
 ### Logger
-Create a logger object with desired output level and verbosity:
+Create a logger object with desired output level and verbosity (recommend to do this in a Globals.swift file):
  > let log = SwiftKick.Logger(level: Logger.LoggerLevel.TRACE, verbosity:Logger.LoggerVerbosity.DEFAULT)

 Add log everywhere in your code: